Potatoes are one of the most popular vegetables in the world, and at the same time, they raise dozens of questions.

-In my own experience, they often last even a week or so longer in quite okay quality.
+In my own experience, they often last even a week or so longer in quite okay quality (if it’s not the middle of a hot summer).
 Sprouts show up, and the spuds start to lose their firmness, but they’re definitely good enough to cook with.
 That’s just my personal opinion though, so take it with a grain of salt.

 Last but not least, different varieties of potatoes and seasons play a role too.
 Some last longer, others a bit shorter, and if it’s hot and humid outside, potatoes won’t keep as long as in the winter.

 - Keep potatoes at a cool place, but do not refrigerate them

 - Sprouting potatoes are not bust, just cut the sprouts and enjoy them like you usually do

 - Cut out any green spots on the surface

 - Potatoes usually last 2 weeks or more at room temperature; if the temperature is lower, they should retain quality for longer